dav-par/eng114_DevOps/Documentation/docs/terminal.md

 ## Path
 PATH is an environmental variable in Linux and other Unix-like operating systems that tells the shell which directories to search for executable files (i.e., ready-to-run programs) in response to commands issued by a user.
 It increases both the convenience and the safety of such operating systems and is widely considered to be the single most important environmental variable.
 - `echo $PATH` to see it
-- controls the commmand search path
+- controls the command search path
 - contains a list of directories
-- first in list has priority if there's two of the same executable
+- first in the list has priority if there are two of the same executable

 ## Bash Scripting
-Bash scrips are files you can write that run a sequence of tasks if they are allowed to exicute (+x)
+Bash scripts are files you can write that run a sequence of tasks if they are allowed to execute (+x)
 - create a file with the extension .sh
 - change permissions of this file `chmod +x filename.sh`
-- first line `MUST BE` starting with `#!/bin/bash`
+- first line must start with a shebang `#!` followed by the interupter `/bin/bash`
 - [Special chars](howtogeek.com/439199/15-special-characters-you-need-to-know-for-bash/)

 ## chmod